Mercersburg Academy: Admission

-As of the 2024–2025 school year, 452 students were enrolled: 50 percent boys and 50 percent girls.
-Eighty-one percent of the students are boarding students, while 19 percent are day students.
+As of the 2024–2025 school year, 452 students were enrolled: 50% boys and 50% girls.
+Eighty-one percent of the students were boarding students, while nineteen percent were day students.

-Students come from around the world, representing 31 nations and 28 American states, and the District of Columbia.
-International students account for 20 percent of the student body, and 44 percent of domestic students are persons of color.
-78 percent of the Mercersburg Class of 2017 was accepted by one or more colleges defined as “Most Competitive” or “Highly Competitive” by Barron's Profiles of American Colleges, with 68 percent accepted by one of U.S. News & World Report’s Top 50 National Universities or Top 50 Liberal Arts Colleges.
+Students come from around the world, representing 31 nations, 28 American states, and the District of Columbia.
+International students accounted for 20% of the student body, and 44% of domestic students were people of color.
+Seventy-eight percent of the Mercersburg Class of 2017 was accepted by one or more colleges defined as 'Most Competitive' or 'Highly Competitive' by Barron's Profiles of American Colleges, with sixty-eight percent accepted by one of U.S. News & World Reports Top 50 National Universities or Top 50 Liberal Arts Colleges.

-Tuition for the 2025–2026 school year is $78,900 for boarding students and $50,800 for day students.
+Tuition for the 2025–2026 school year was $78,900 for boarding students and $50,800 for day students.
 Fifty percent of Academy students receive financial aid (need- and merit-based).
 The school's total financial-aid budget is more than $11 million.
 Mercersburg merit scholarships include the Arce Scholarships, the Guttman Scholarship, the Hale Scholarship, the Legacy Scholarships, the Mercersburg Scholarships, the Regents Scholarships, the Witmer Scholarship, and the 1893 Scholarship.

 Endowment

-The Academy has an endowment of $422 million, making it one of the top 10 highest endowment-per-student independent schools in the country.
-On October 10, 2013, Mercersburg alumna Deborah Simon '74 pledged $100 million to the school, making her gift the largest in the school's history and one of the largest ever to an independent secondary school in the United States.
+As of February 2026, the academy has an endowment of $453 million, making it one of the top-ten-highest endowment-per-student independent schools in the country.
+On October 10, 2013, Mercersburg alumna Deborah Simon (class of 1974) pledged $100 million to the school, making her gift the largest in the school's history and one of the largest ever to an independent secondary school in the United States.